The Kingdom and the Church: Participating in God’s Redemptive Activity

 Jesus is building His Church to fully represent the Kingdom of God here on earth.
 There’s a call for holiness, unity, and peace in the Body of Christ.

 As you understand your function in the Body, God will use you in a powerful way for His glory.

 If each of the individual members of the Body of Christ is functioning to full capacity, then the body is healthy.
 If even one member is missing, however, both that member and the rest of the Body are damaged.

-Until we have a deep commitment to the Body of Christ and its ministry, our spiritual maturity will be hindered.
 There are many ways to function in the Body of Christ, but one of the most important is through fellowship.

 If every member of the Body of Christ would obey John 13:34-35, it would not only transform the Church, but it would turn the world upside down as the early Church did with true love and fellowship.

 May God use our ministry of serving His Body and our knowledge of Him to be the real representation of His Kingdom!

 Global Disciples Canada is a Christian mission organization that trains local leaders living near least-reached communities to multiply disciples for Christ.
 One-third of our world hasn’t heard the Good News of Jesus.
 Yet.
 Global Disciples refers to these as “least-reached” people, and fewer than 10% of all missionaries work among these groups.
 We live in a time where many of these people are within reach of a local church.
 Through our simple and effective strategy of training and coaching, believers share the Gospel in their own nations and cultures.
 Jesus said, “Go and make disciples of all nations,” and we’re committed to doing just that.
 If you are looking for a Christian mission organization to partner with to become a better disciple and help make disciples, connect with us today!

 Notable Moments in the Bible Where Jesus Lent a Helping Hand